lukaslapnik/GridFlow/README.md

 # gridflow

-Visualisation of electric power generation, demand and border flows for european countries.
-Work in progress (job downtime side quest).
-Will be updated occasionally.
+Grid power flow modelling using machine learning algorithms based on historical data and grid control system input.
+Kind of a job downtime side quest.
+Will be updated sometimes.